OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Debugging Release Apps

 Dalvik and ART support the JDWP, a protocol for communication between the debugger and the Java virtual machine (VM) that it debugs.
 JDWP is a standard debugging protocol that's supported by all command line tools and Java IDEs, including JDB, JEB, IntelliJ, and Eclipse.
-Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS.
+Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).

 A JDWP debugger allows you to step through Java code, set breakpoints on Java methods, and inspect and modify local and instance variables.
 You'll use a JDWP debugger most of the time you debug "normal" Android apps (i.e., apps that don't make many calls to native libraries).